- A valid University of Iowa ID card, UIHC badge, or Libraries issued borrower permit is required for check-out.

 - Check with individual libraries or Main Library units for exceptions to loan periods and renewal policies.
 In particular, policies for journals, newspapers, music scores, sound recordings, video recordings, microforms, software and other special materials may vary.

-- All items checked out can be recalled by another borrower or for Reserve.
+- All items checked out can be recalled for Course Reserve.

 - The recall due date overrides the original due date.

-- Borrowers are guaranteed two weeks with a book and seven days with a DVD or video if it is recalled by another user.
-If it is recalled for Course Reserve, there is no guarantee of the first two weeks (books) or seven days (videos) of the loan.
+- Borrowers are guaranteed ten days with a book, DVD or video if it is recalled by another user.
+If it is recalled for Course Reserve, there is no guarantee of the first ten days of the loan.

 - When classes are in session, being out of town, failing to maintain a current address or failing to read your e-mail will not be considered valid excuses for their delayed return.
-This does not include the 3-week Summer and Winter sessions and Fall and Spring Breaks.
+This does not include Winter sessions and Fall and Spring Breaks.

 - All UI-affiliated borrowers are blocked from further check out if they have two or more overdue recalls.
 Community Borrowers are blocked with one overdue recall.